umlfri/umlfri2/doc/mac_os_install.md

     brew install qt

-Python wrapper for QT library used in UML .FRI is PySide.
+Python wrapper for QT library used in UML .FRI is PyQt5.
 It can be installed using pip package manageer.

     brew install cmake
-    pip install PySide
+    pip install PyQt5

 4. Install other dependencies
 -----------------------------